Faculty Handbook: Vancouver Campus

 Absence and Attendance

-Except for religious reasons, illness or other exceptional reasons, faculty members may not shorten, lengthen, cancel, add, or reschedule classes.
-A faculty member may not ask a Teaching Assistant to teach their class for any reason without the Associate Dean's approval.
-A faculty member who finds it unavoidable to be absent for any reason must make alternative arrangements for the class and must immediately notify the relevant associate dean.
-It is also essential that the faculty member's classes be informed of any changes in the class arrangements.
+Faculty members may not shorten, lengthen, cancel, add, or reschedule classes except for religious reasons, illness, or other exceptional reasons.
+A faculty member may not ask a teaching assistant to teach their class for any reason without the Associate Dean's approval.
+A faculty member who must be absent must make alternative arrangements for the class session and immediately notify the relevant Associate Dean.
+It is also essential that the faculty member's students be informed of any changes in the class arrangements.

 Faculty who teach on weekend days as part of their base loads may include those days as a part of their commitment.
 Except during periods of scheduled recess in the academic calendar, a full-time faculty member shall not accept any position that would make him/her unavailable for on-campus service.
 A full-time faculty member has a primary and uncompromising obligation to New York Tech.
-Outside professional activities, whether gainful or not, cannot be allowed to interfere with one's teaching, scholarly research and other duties in his/her department at the Institute.
-Administrative Appointments
+Outside professional activities, whether gainful or not, cannot be allowed to interfere with one's teaching, scholarly research and other duties in their department at the institute.

-Faculty members may be appointed to administrative positions to provide program coordination, student advisement and guidance to faculty in their program.
-Each program should have either a coordinator or Associate Dean, with the position description set forth in Appendix 1.
-This decision will be based upon the annual number of students enrolled in the program.
-These positions are equivalent to the Program Chair function in New York.
-Faculty with administrative responsibilities will be awarded additional compensation through a stipend and receive release time from their regular teaching responsibilities.
+Faculty members may be appointed to administrative positions to provide program coordination, student advisement, and guidance to faculty in their program.
+Each program should have either a coordinator or Associate Dean, with the position description outlined in Appendix 1 at the end of this handbook.
+This decision will be based on annual program enrollment.
+These positions are equivalent to the program chair function in New York.
+Faculty with administrative responsibilities will receive additional compensation through a stipend and release time from their regular teaching responsibilities.

 Commencement, Convocation, and other Special Ceremonies

-All full-time faculty members are expected to participate in institutional activities such as commencements, convocations, preparation for accreditation reviews, special ceremonies, etc. unless specifically excused by the Associate Dean.
+All full-time faculty members are expected to participate in institutional activities such as commencements, convocations, preparation for accreditation reviews, special ceremonies, etc., unless specifically excused by the their program's Associate Dean.
 All adjunct or other faculty members are welcome and are encouraged to participate.

 Faculty Compensation